 Lead Game Designer: I developed the original design for our adaptation (a virtual phone experience where players interact with multiple apps while monitoring their financial and social capital) and created the main design system of our game: the cluster system, which allows for a simple but randomized narrative structure.
 I also created materials for, organized, and co-led weekly playtests for our target demographic.
 I collaborated with the other team members to ensure that each technical and artistic decision aligns with the goals of our game.

 Writer: I wrote all the conversations and materials that players interact with throughout the game.
 This involved taking pre-made situations from the board game and turning them into interactive stories told through diverse and life-like non-playable characters, all while upholding our client's requirement to keep the material both gender- and race-neutral.
+Additionally, I was individually hired by the client after the game's completion to continue creating and adding playable content to the game.

 External (Client) Producer: I was the point-of-contact for our client, Dana Gold, and responsible for organizing and leading our weekly client meetings.
 I pitched our new ideas to her and ensured, throughout the development and production process, that she was aware of the progress and decisions we made.